Lindsay89/beautiful-react-ui/src/components/Elements/Modal/README.md

 ```

-### Closable button working
+### Closable button
-The prop `onToggle` accept a function that will be run on click the closable button.
+The prop `onToggle` accept a function that will be run when click close button.

 ```jsx
 import {Button} from 'beautiful-ui';